renatoaguimaraes/wrapper4/README.md

-# Wrapper for K8s Jobs with Istio Sidecar Injected
+# Wrapper for K8s Jobs + Istio Sidecar Injected

 Sidecar containers do not works well with k8s jobs.
 The job will keep running so long as the sidecar proxy is running.
 This is a general problem not specific to Istio (see [kubernetes/kubernetes#25908](https://github.com/kubernetes/kubernetes/issues/25908)).
 The typical sollution includes explicit terminate signaling between app and sidecar container such that the sidecar can exit when the app does.